PacliKilla/IndrivoHwork/README.md

 # IndrivoHwork

 ## Description
 The project is a C# API that implements CRUD operations for JSON data with a static structure.
 It allows managing entities and classifiers, with a one-to-one relationship between them.
 Entities represent different items, while classifiers categorize these items.
-The API provides endpoints to add, read, update, and delete entities and classifiers, along with the ability to retrieve entities with their corresponding classifiers.
+The API provides endpoints to add, read, update, and delete entities and classifiers.

 ## Tools and Technologies Used
 Language: C#